List of content you will read in this article:

 Debian is one of the most popular Linux distributions.
 It is always a good option before working on any operating system to check its specification.
-During this article, you will get to know how to check Debian version or how to get it with Debian version command.
+Keep on reading this article to find out how to check Debian version via GUI and how to get the Debian version using command line.
 Debian has three types of releases actively maintained by its community.
-The three releases are-
+The three releases are:

 - Stable - In this article, we consider the stable distribution of Debian version 9 (stretch), which is highly recommended for production environments.